 The Cartier Women’s Initiative is committed to supporting women-impact entrepreneurs, and US-based founders are also eligible to apply.

 The organization only funds businesses focused on creating positive, sustainable social and/or environmental impact.
-The winner receives $100,000, while the second-place awardee and the third-place awardee get $60,000 and $30,000, respectively.
+The winner receives $100,000, while the second- and third-place awardees receive $60,000 and $30,000, respectively.

 Eligibility requirements are specific, and successful applications require a clear explanation of what their business is about and how it’s creating sustainable social and environmental impact.